-The Commission also acts as secretariat to the inter-governmental Review of Government Service Provision, under the auspices of the Council of Australian Governments; has review functions in respect of national water planning; has functions to contribute to better evaluation of policies and programs affecting Indigenous Australians; has review functions in respect of nationally significant sector-wide inter-governmental agreements; and has a role in advising and investigating complaints on the competitive neutrality of Commonwealth Government business activities.
+The Commission also acts as secretariat to the inter-governmental Review of Government Service Provision; has review functions in respect of national water planning; has functions to contribute to better evaluation of policies and programs affecting Aboriginal and Torres Strait Islander people; has a role in supporting oversight and accountability under the National Agreement for Closing the Gap; has review functions in respect of nationally significant sector-wide inter-governmental agreements; is undertaking case studies on productivity reforms for the Council on Federal Financial Relations; and has a role in advising and investigating complaints on the competitive neutrality of Commonwealth Government business activities.

 How we work

 We are evidence based in our research and analysis, which requires us to maintain strong consultation and engagement capabilities.

 The Commission operates under the powers, protection and guidance of its own legislation.
 Its independence is formally exercised under the Productivity Commission Act 1998 through the Chair and Commissioners, who are appointed by the Governor General for fixed periods.